Can an office environment really affect productivity? – The answer is YES! [UPDATED]

 Lessons learned?
 Convenience and comfort matters

 Studies on employees’ productivity shows how important it is to make sure the office is comfortable.
-That not only includes comfy seats and enough lightning, but also refers easy and convenient tools.
+That not only includes comfy seats and enough lighting, but also refers easy and convenient tools.
 Every discomfort employees face during their workday steals their focus from the tasks they should be doing.
+If you don’t believe that, try using employee productivity monitoring software to measure the productivity levels yourself and see how they change after implementing some office workspace improvements.

 Provide your employees with up-to-date office tech and tools